How to Navigate Through a Competitive Industry That Continues to Grow

 I chose the hair industry when I realized that doing hair made me feel free.
 It’s relaxing for me.

-Can a self-taught cosmetologist be just as successful as a beauty school graduate?
+Can a self-taught cosmetologist (Check out this article: pros and cons of being a cosmetologist) be just as successful as a beauty school graduate?

 Yes, I feel like being a hairstylist is a gift.
 It’s something that can’t be taught because it just shows, to me.
 I did an apprenticeship with my mother, and I feel like I am just as successful as others who went to school.

 What advice would you give to a newcomer in the hair industry?